dcndn4/Pandas_HW_3/README.md

 normal curve - then 68% of results fall w/n 1 std dev, or mean, data point. shape with more volatility - fewer than 68% are within the 1 std dev, and more of the data points are outside of those bounds.

-### Standard deviation downside:
+##### Standard deviation downside:
 Standard deviation analysis doesn't supply a reason for the deviation.. could be the company experiences positive growth.
 That would be variance from the mean, so std dev is higher, so risk/reward are higher..
 Kind of circuitious.. when reward is higher, risk is assumed to also be higher.
 Outliers and extreme values skew the shape of the curve, and may reduce the informational value of this calculation.
 When there are outliers, the normal distribution isn't applicable, but there isn't a different model to use instead basically, so talking about the results is more difficult.
 Past results don't predict the future, of course.

-Standard deviation was explored using python prior to pandas section, as pandas has built-in formula.
-It's included in investopedia of course.. not explored further here.
-Input to the .std method in pandas is a DF with date-time column as index, and monetary values (close) as the one related column. (so is that a series? or a dataframe still?)

-## Primary relationship between standard deviation (1 vs. 2 etc..) and risk/reward.
+##### Primary relationship between standard deviation (1 vs. 2 etc..) and risk/reward.

 >   []  1 std dev may equate to being in the group of 70% of the total population of values
 >
 >   []  2 std dev for instance might be within 95% of total population of the group
 >
 >   []  3 std dev = 100% basically
->

-Standard dev is only helpful within context - since standard deviation is not relative measure, so has to have a context built around it.
+Standard deviation is only helpful within context - since standard deviation is not relative measure, so has to have a context built around it.
 That context generally comes from similar funds, (meaning funds with same defining features) and/or a relevant index.
 For a single stock, context would come from other stocks from similar companies (market sector, size etc).

+## Returns

+Returns are the change in the closing price of a stock or portfolio that day, compared to the prior day.

 ### Rolling average or moving average -